Ian Hayden

-Ian Hayden (born 14 April 1941) is a former Australian rules footballer who played with Richmond in the Victorian Football League (VFL).
+Ian Hayden (14 April 1941 – 2 May 2024) was an Australian rules footballer who played with Richmond in the Victorian Football League (VFL).

+History

-Hayden was one of the leading players in the Victorian Amateur Football Association before he came to Richmond, winning the Woodrow Medal in 1960, while playing for the University Blues.
+Before coming to Richmond, Hayden was one of the leading players in the Victorian Amateur Football Association (VAFA), winning the Woodrow Medal in 1960 while playing for the University Blues.

-A follower and key position player, he kicked 17 goals from 13 appearances for Richmond in 1962, his debut season.
+A follower and key position player, Hayden made his senior VFL debut in 1962, kicking 17 goals from 13 appearances.
+He won the Club's Best First Year Player award.
 He bettered that tally in 1963, with 25 goals from 15 games, enough to top Richmond's goal-kicking.
 This included a personal best six goal haul, against South Melbourne at Lake Oval, one of just seven wins that he participated in over the course of his career.

+In round 1 of 1964, Hayden received 3 Brownlow votes for a best-on-ground performance against Footscray.
+He took 18 marks at centre half back.
 He badly injured himself in the second round of the 1964 VFL season, against Essendon, when he tore ligaments in his knee.
-After having a cartilage operation, Hayden returned to training in 1965 but broke down during a practise match in April.
-He was advised to stay off the football field for the rest of the year, in order to resume his career in 1966, fully recovered.
-It however didn't work out and he was forced to retire.
+After having a cartilage operation, Hayden returned to training in 1965 but broke down during a practice match in April.
+He was advised to stay off the football field for the rest of the year in order to resume his career in 1966, fully recovered.
+It, however, did not work out and he was forced to retire.

+Hayden's subsequent career was as a criminal barrister.
+He worked on some of the biggest trials in Victorian history in a 55-year career.
+He died on 2 May 2024 at the age of 83.